Electron Dynamics in Neutron Scattering with Hydrogen Atoms: Results and discussions

 \subsection{Ionized electron momentum spectrum}

-Taking advantage of the rotational symmetry around the neutron incident direction, we conduct numerical computations within a two-dimensional framework.
-We designate the positive x-axis direction as the orientation of the incident momentum and denote the impact parameter as $b$.Then the incident momentum is denoted as $\boldsymbol{P_{N}}=(P_{N},0)$, .
-At time $t=0$, we set $\boldsymbol{R}=(-\sqrt{R_{0}^{2}-b^{2}},b)$, where $R_{0}$ corresponds to the boundary of the potential $V_{N}$.
+Due to the rotational symmetry around the neutron incident direction, our numerical computations are conducted within a two-dimensional framework.
+We designate the positive x-axis direction as the orientation of the incident momentum.
+The incident momentum is denoted as $\boldsymbol{P}_{N}=\left(P_{N},0\right)$.
+The impact parameter is represented as $b$.
+We regard the time when the neutron is just affected by the Yukawa potential as the initial time.
+At this time, the position of the neutron is $\boldsymbol{R}=\left(-\sqrt{R_{0}^{2}-b^{2}},b\right)$, where $R_{0}$ corresponds to the spatial boundary of the potential $V_{N}$.
 The range of the impact parameter is $-R_{0}\leq b\leq R_{0}$.
 The initial state of the electron is its ground state.
-To obtain the electron's wave function at time $t$, we numerically solve the Time-Dependent Schr{\"o}dinger Equation (TDSE).
-We then aggregate the momentum spectra corresponding to various impact distances and express this summation as
+We obtain the electron's wave function at time $t$ through TDSE.
+The symbol $\Delta b$ represents the interval between the impact parameter $b_{i}$ and $b_{i+1}$.
+The ionized electron momentum spectrum at a given impact parameter $b_{i}$ is denoted as $f_{\boldsymbol{p}}\left(b_{i}\right)$.
+We then aggregate the momentum spectra corresponding to various impact parameters, and the total ionized electron momentum spectrum can be expressed as follows:

-where $f_{total}$ is the total ionized electron momentum spectrum, and $\Delta b$ denotes the interval between impact distances $b_{i}$ and $b_{i+1}$.